 Top up your tan on one of Northern Ireland’s longest beaches

 With a golden stretch of sand spanning around 7 miles, Benone Beach is one of the longest beaches in Northern Ireland.
-Windy weather conditions make this beach a popular spot for kiting and watersports, though its clean, rock-free waters make for a leisurely swim, especially when lifesavers are on duty over summer and on public vacations.
+Windy weather conditions make this beach a popular spot for kiting and watersports, though its clean, rock-free waters make for a leisurely swim, especially when lifeguards are on duty over summer and on public holidays.

 Castlerock Beach